NGWPC/ngencerf-server/cli/README.md

 ## Building

 ```
-NOte: This step is not necessary when running on Parallel Works
+NOte: This step is not necessary when running in Slurm mode
 ```
 Before using the CLI, it must be built from the source code.
 Run the following script, located in the `cli` directory to build the executable: